Matt Taven: Debut; ROH Television Champion (2009–2014)

-Taven's first match for Ring of Honor (ROH) was on May 8, 2009, where he lost to Jaleel Patel in a dark match.
-Taven competed in tag team matches over the course of 2010 and 2011, but lost every outing.
-At ROH's Boiling Point show on August 11, 2012, Taven lost a four-way match, where the winner would receive an ROH contract.
-He would go on to win the 2013 Top Prospect Tournament the following year, with the storyline reward being that Taven would earn a full-time ROH contract.
-With that win, Taven also earned a ROH World Television Championship match against Adam Cole.
-Taven went on to defeat Cole to win the television championship at the 11th Anniversary Show.
-During the match he established himself as a heel after Truth Martini hit Cole in the back of the head with the Book of Truth, allowing Taven to apply his Climax finishing move to pick up the win.
-On April 5, at Supercard of Honor VII, he successfully defended the title against Adam Cole and Matt Hardy.
+Taven debuted for Ring of Honor (ROH) on May 8, 2009, losing a dark match to Jaleel Patel.
+He competed in tag team matches over the course of 2010 and 2011, but lost every outing.
+At Boiling Point on August 11, 2012, Taven faced Antonio Thomas, Q. T. Marshall and Vinny Marseglia in a four-way match where the winner would receive an ROH contract, but was pinned by Marshall.
+He won the Top Prospect Tournament the following year, with his storyline reward being a full-time ROH contract and ROH World Television Championship match against Adam Cole at the ROH 11th Anniversary Show.